themichaelyang/themichaelyang.github.io-2022/index.md

 layout: default
 ---

 Howdy!
-I’m Michael, a software engineer at Stripe.
+I’m Michael, a software engineer at <a href="https://stripe.com/">Stripe</a>.

 I studied CS and Math at NYU.
-Previously, I was a hackNY Fellow at BuzzFeed.
-I have also worked at Yelp, the Collaborative Social Systems Lab, and Mapkin.
-Check out some of my projects below, or read my blog.
+Previously, I was a <a href="https://hackny.org/">hackNY Fellow</a> at BuzzFeed.
+I have also worked at Yelp, the Network Science Institute, and Mapkin.
+Check out some of my projects below, or read my <a href="/blog">blog</a>.

-You can contact me at yangmichael@nyu.edu.
+You can contact me at yangmichael at nyu.edu.
 I’m also on Github as @themichaelyang.

 <div class="Home__Featured">
   <ul class="Home__Projects">